wp-plugins/wordfence/readme.txt

 5. If you're technically minded, this is the under-the-hood view of Wordfence options where you can fine-tune your security settings.

 == Changelog ==
+= 3.1.0 =
+* Changed the way we monitor disk space from % to warning on 20 megs and critical on 5 megs remaining.
+This deals with very large disks in a more rational way.
+(Thanks Yael M. and Ola A.)
+* We now deal with cases where the $_SERVER variable contains an array instead of string for IP address.
+It seems that some installations modify the value into an array.
+(Thanks S.S.)
+* The Wordfence DB connection now more reliably changes the mysql timeout for the session to prevent "mysql server has gone away" errors.
+(Thanks Peter A.)

 = 3.0.9 =
 * Fixed problem where scan process can't get admin ID.
 * Fixed issue that caused permanent IP's to not be permanent.